Photo courtesy of http://liberato.org Ricardo Liberato

 I recently saw yet another documentary on building the pyramids.
 Once again, it was all about the age-old question of how they got all those blocks up there.
 It’s been a favorite subject of archaeologist and crackpot alike since the return of the scholars who went to Egypt with Napoleon’s army in 1798.

-These notes are about how implausible most of the last couple of hundred years of theories are, and how strange is the persistence of variations on the same clearly impossible idea, given that simple solutions that would actually work are fairly obvious.
+These notes take a quick look at how clearly implausible most of the last couple of hundred years of theories are, and how strange is the persistence of variations on the same clearly unworkable strategy, given that simple solutions that would work are fairly obvious, and examples of a better geometry for solving this type of problem are in front of us almost every day.

 The Problem

-The Great Pyramid of Cheops, like the others, is mostly made of stone blocks roughly the size of refrigerators and the weight of a Cadillac Escalade.
-A few of the special purpose blocks weigh as much as 80 tons, but the bulk of the pyramid consists of blocks of about 2.5 tons.
-Each course is about the height of a dining table and there are something like 2.3 million blocks.
+The Great Pyramid of Cheops, like the other big pyramids, is mostly made of stone blocks that are roughly the size of refrigerators and the weight of a Cadillac Escalade.
+A few of the special purpose blocks weigh as much as 80 metric tons, but the bulk of the pyramid consists of blocks weighing from 2.5 to 3.0 tons.
+Each course of blocks is about the height of a dining table and there are something like 2.3 million blocks.

-How did the ancient Egyptians get them up there without machinery?
+How did the ancient Egyptians get them up there without powered machinery, indeed without the use of wheels?
 The hard-core obsessed also fret about how they got the big ones manhandled into place, and about how they got the massive pyramidal cap-stone up there with nowhere to stand, etc., but the canonical question is ever how they got all the little stones up there.
-An adequate solution to the problem of moving all the little blocks needs to also allow for how the giant blocks and the capstone got up there.
+Any satisfying solution to the problem of lifting all the little blocks must also allow for, or at least not obstruct, processes for getting the giant blocks and the capstone up there.

 The Problem

-The image you still see the most often is of thousands of guys in diapers dragging the blocks on rollers up a two-kilometer earthen ramp.
+The image you still see the most often is of thousands of guys in diapers dragging blocks on rollers up a two-kilometer long earthen ramp.
 I don’t think anyone takes this seriously anymore.

-The fundamental problem is time, not the difficulty of moving a block.
-The project took about 23 years and the number of blocks in the pyramid divided by the number of work-days and daylight hours, etc. works out to raising a block to its final resting place every 90 seconds, all day, every day, for the duration.
-That would rival the rate at which a modern container-port with multiple specialized cranes and thousands of trucks can empty a container ship.
+We know that the project took about 23 years.
+The number of blocks in the pyramid divided by the number of work-days and daylight hours, etc. works out to raising a block to its final resting place on average every 90 seconds, all day, every day, for the duration.

 Modern Solutions

 More up-to-date proposed solutions dispense with the huge earthen ramp by winding the ramp around the pyramid, or building switchback ramps that lean against the pyramid.
 There’s another variant that has the winding ramp inside the pyramid.
-These ideas eliminate the giant earthen ramp that wouldn’t work anyway, replacing it with a more economical narrow ramp that is partly supported by the building.
-The problem is, they don’t address the bottleneck.
+These ideas eliminate the giant earthen ramp, replacing it with a more economical narrow, winding ramp that is partly supported by the building.
+Consideration of feasibility aside, these ideas don’t address the bottleneck that is the real issue.
+It’s still single file up the ramp, and any mishap delays everything behind it.

 You can check out some of the many variants of the ramp scheme here: Building the Great Pyramid

 Variants of the idea aren’t very promising either.
-For instance, you could use use multiple earthen ramps for the lower portion, and save the winding single ramp for the upper layers.
-But there are more than a million blocks higher than 37 meters, which is already extraordinarily high for anything made of earth.
+For instance, you could use multiple earthen ramps for the lower portion, and save the winding single ramp for the upper layers.
+This could be more powerful than it sounds, because so much of the mass of a pyramid is low down, but there are more than a million blocks higher than 37 meters, which is already extraordinarily high for anything made of earth.

-Packed dirt isn’t very strong.
-You can’t build a narrow pile of packed earth that high because it won’t bear its own static weight, let alone many tons of moving stone, men, and draft animals.
-Mud-brick is considerably stronger, but the tallest mud-brick structures in the world are not much more than 30 meters high, and few are as much as even 15.
-Moreover, you can be sure that the owners of 30-meter mud brick buildings don’t allow grand pianos on the top floor.
+Packed dirt simply isn’t very strong.
+It’s certainly not strong enough to build a the kind of sloping ramp pictured above.
+Mud-brick is considerably stronger, but the tallest mud-brick structures in the world are not much more than 30 meters high, and few are as much as even 15 meters.
+Moreover, you can be sure that the owners of 30-meter mud brick buildings don’t allow grand pianos on the top floor, let alone a continuous file of three ton blocks dragged by teams of oxen.

 An Easier Way